wellcomecollection/transcribe-wellcome/research/organisations/epworth-co.md

 ---
-description: Epworth & Co., pseudonymous company name used by C.J.S.Thompson when purchasing items.
+description: Pseudonymous company name used by C.J.S.Thompson when purchasing items.
 ---

 # Epworth & Co.